intuition-io/insights/README.md

         return allocations, expected_return, expected_risk
 ```

-Here is a classic buy and hold strategy, with a plugin which stores metrics in
+A classic buy and hold strategy, with a plugin which stores metrics in
 [rethinkdb](www.rethinkdb.com):

 ```python